aramperes/onetun/README.md

 # onetun

-A cross-platform, user-space WireGuard proxy that requires no network configurations.
+A cross-platform, user-space WireGuard port-forwarder that requires no system network configurations.

 ## How it works